eourcs/LockFreeCuckooHash/README.md

 ### Summary

-We are going to implement a fully concurrent lock-free hash table implementation based on Nguyen and Tsigas.
+We are going to implement a fully concurrent lock-free hash table implementation based on _Nguyen and Tsigas_.
 We hope to improve upon their design with various optimizations suggested in the literature.
 This implementation will be benchmarked against other hash table implementations under various read/write workloads.

-### Markdown
+### Background

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for